-- Grease a large bowl, place the dough in the middle, turn the dough to cover in oil.
-Cover with plastic wrap and leave dough to double in size in a warm draft free place approx. 1 – 1½ hours.
+- Grease a large clean bowl, place the dough in the middle, and turn the dough to cover in oil.
+Cover with plastic wrap and leave the dough to double in size in a warm, draft free place, approx. 1 – 1½ hours.

-- Using a terracotta dish, soak the lid in water for 10 minutes, leave the bottom of the dish.
+- Using a terracotta dish, soak the unglazed lid in water for 10 minutes, and leave the bottom of the dish.

 - Once dough has doubled in size turn out dough onto a slightly floured work surface.
-Punch dough down and flatten into a rectangle.
-Fold dough like a letter, pinch closed.
-Fold in half and pinch seams together.
-Slash the top with a sharp knife or a razor blade, this is so it rises evenly in the oven.
+Punch the dough down and flatten it into a rectangle.
+Fold the dough like a letter and pinch closed.
+Fold in half, use the side of your hand to press it crossed tightly and pinch the seams together.
+Slash the top a few times with a sharp knife or a razor blade, this is so it rises evenly in the oven.
 Brush the top of the bread with egg wash.
-Invert the loaf into the terracotta dish, seam side down and place the wet lid on top.
+Place the loaf into the terracotta dish, seam side down and put the wet lid on top.

-- Place the bread in the middle of the cold oven.
+- Now, place the bread in the middle of the cold oven.

-- Heat the oven to 400°F while the dough is in the oven.
+- Turn the oven on to 400°F while the dough is in the oven.
 This step is very important so you don’t crack the dish and your bread gets its second rise in the oven.

 Baking time varies due to size of bread, oven temperature and baking dish.
 Be careful not to open the oven door or lid too often as it will affect the rise and the crust.